A group of doctors, hospitals and other health care providers who come together to give coordinated high-quality care to their patients.

 A health care plan which provides benefits when care is received from network providers, and for emergency care when received at either network or out-of-network providers.

 Statement sent by a health plan that details the charges for the service(s) received, the covered service(s), the plan’s allowable charge(s) for the covered service(s), the amount the health plan pays for the service(s) and the amount(s) the member is responsible for paying.
+Learn more about the explanation of benefits (EOB).

 A measure of income level issued annually by the Department of Health and Human Services.
 The FPL determines your eligibility for certain programs and benefits.